wtsi-npg/npg_seq_pipeline/data/config_files/README.md

 - maximum_cpu - the most CPUs this job can run with.
 Depends on the real CPU core counts in the hardware
 - memory - maximum memory required in Gibibytes (GiB).
 - minimum_cpu - the fewest CPUs this job can run with
-- nfs_token - the number of NFS tokens required by the job
 - queue - [small, default, lowload, ...] defining which queue the scheduler should use
 - reserve_irods_slots - the number of iRODS tokens required by the job